Test weight for Canadian grains

 Converting to Winchester bushels

-Conversions from grams per half litre to pounds per Winchester bushel involve a straight mathematical conversion.
+Converting grams per 0.5 litre to pounds per Winchester bushel is a straight mathematical conversion.
 The conversion doesn't account for grain compaction because the weight per small volume is simply multiplied to reach the larger volume.
 The same conversions are used for each crop.

-This range of conversions is the same in all the tables.
+These test weight conversions are the same in all of the conversion charts.

 |g/0.5 L||lb/W bu|